 - Has traveled to a high-risk area.

-Between September 19, 2020 and September 30, 2021, certain workers may have had additional sick time rights in relation to COVID-19 under A.B.
+Note: Between January 1, 2022 and December 31, 2022, certain workers may have had additional sick time rights in relation to COVID-19 under S.B.
+114, which is an expired measure.
+Additionally, between September 19, 2020 and September 30, 2021, certain workers may have had additional sick time rights in relation to COVID-19 under A.B.
 1867 or S.B.
 95, which are two expired measures.
-For more information, see the expired laws here and here.

 2) Am I covered?